 A more related aspect of advertising security research is the so-called web malvertising.
 An important part of our study is malicious advertising in mobile applications.
 The analogous problem of malicious advertising on the Web, dubbed as malvertising, has been studied in the past.
 Li et al. [5] use a systematic methodology to crawl websites and load ad content in them.
 They then analyze the redirection chains and landing pages for malicious activity.
 Zarras et al. [4] have also studied web malvertising.
 Our work is different from these works in several aspects.
 First, our focus is on mobile applications; a similar study on mobile apps has not been done earlier.
 Moreover, we broadly study all app-web interaction and not just advertisements.
 Second, a study on mobile applications needs an additional triggering component in the methodology.
-Triggering for web malvertising is trivial as the entire web page is loaded at once with all the advertisements simultaneously visible.
+Work on web malvertising has a different set of challenges.
+In our domain, we need to discover links by driving the application UI and then click/trigger the links and then follow the redirection chains.
+Such challenges of discovering the links are not present in previous work.
 Triggering increases the complexity of the methodology and we have also made an important contribution to enhance it.
 Finally, the malware propagation vectors through web malvertising are different from what we see on mobile.
 Drive-by-downloads are virtually non-existent on mobile platforms such as Android due to sandboxing at the process level.
 Similarly link hijacking, i.e., advertisement or other malicious code embedded in a web page automatically redirecting users to a page they did not intend without any user interaction, is also not possible on mobile apps.
 Rather the main propagation vector for malware is trojans.
 Collecting trojans again complicates our methodology as we need to automatically download content from the landing pages.

-C. Malware Analysis and Detection
+7.2 Malware Analysis and Detection

 Both the industry and the academia are interested in analyzing potentially malicious or malicious applications to understand their behavior.
 We discuss here works related to mobile platforms only.
-Google has a service called Bouncer in place to analyze any applications that get uploaded to Google Play for malicious activity [39].
+Google has a service called Bouncer in place to analyze any applications that get uploaded to Google Play for malicious activity [32].
 More recently, Google also introduced the VerifyApps service that collects all the applications from the Web, including those not from Google Play, and curates analysis results on those applications.
 The details of analysis are not public but it is likely to be a mix of both static and dynamic analysis.
-The results are used to warn the users whenever they install an application of which the VerifyApps is suspicious [40].
+The results are used to warn the users whenever they install an application of which the VerifyApps is suspicious [33].

-Mobile Sandbox [41] and Andrubis [42] are some of the dynamic analysis sandboxes proposed by the academia.
+Mobile Sandbox [34] and Andrubis [35] are some of the dynamic analysis sandboxes proposed by the academia.
 They incorporate several different analyses and produce a report for the analyzed application, such as the permissions, the servers contacted while running, and so on.
 We are not aware of any analysis system that incorporates the kind of analysis we do: understanding the app-web interfaces and following the web links from applications and analyzing if they host any malicious content.
 If such analysis is supported by the industry or the government, it will be very helpful in curbing down instances of malicious content reachable from mobile applications.
 Moreover, by using their results, it may be possible for us as well to enhance our detection.